sassoftware/esp-kubernetes/AZURE-notes.md

                  --docker-username=<username> --docker-password=<password>
 ```

-* follow noramal ESP kubernetes deployment instructions using the
+* Follow the Kubernetes deployment instructions provided in this GitHub repository.
+Use the
 **-A** switch when invoking the **mkdeploy** script.